Jemurai/policy/policies/Systems_Security_Policy.md

 ## Security Standards

 Production server systems shall be hardened.
 Part of hardening a system is disabling services and capabilities that are not needed.
-[NIST800-53:CM-7](https://nvd.nist.gov/800-53/Rev4/control/CM-7)
+[NIST800-53:CM-7](https://nvd.nist.gov/800-53/Rev4/control/CM-7)  {{company_name}} and third party systems must be used in a secure configuration.
+[NIST800-53:SA-5](https://nvd.nist.gov/800-53/Rev4/control/SA-5)

 Parts of the hardening process will be codified in a baseline configuration.
 All systems shall be subject to configuration management to ensure they are aligned to best practices.
 [NIST800-53:CM-1](https://nvd.nist.gov/800-53/Rev4/control/CM-1), [NIST800-53:CM-2](https://nvd.nist.gov/800-53/Rev4/control/CM-2)  Changes to baseline configurations will be subject to the normal Change Control process described in the Application Security Policy.
 [NIST800-53:CM-3](https://nvd.nist.gov/800-53/Rev4/control/CM-3), [NIST800-53:CM-6](https://nvd.nist.gov/800-53/Rev4/control/CM-6)

+## Installling Software

+Users may have rights to install software on their systems (local or server) provided it is needed, meets license requirements [NIST800-53:SA-6](https://nvd.nist.gov/800-53/Rev4/control/SA-6) is run with a secure configuration and goes through the Partner process if applicable.
+[NIST800-53:SA-7](https://nvd.nist.gov/800-53/Rev4/control/SA-7)

 ## Vulnerability Scanning

 As described in the [Network Security Policy](./Network_Security_Policy.md), vulnerability scanning will be performed at least quarterly.
+[NIST800-53:RA-5](https://nvd.nist.gov/800-53/Rev4/control/RA-5)

 ## Patching